Cloud MFT Pricing: Factors and Resources

 Vendor Deployment Type Pricing Model

-Axway On-Premises, Cloud Hosted and Cloud Service Unknown
+Axway MFT On-Premises, Cloud Hosted and Cloud Service Unknown

-Globalscape On-Premises and Cloud Features are bundled into Core, Basic, Pro and Custom bundles
+Fortra’s Globalscape EFT and EFT Arcus (MFTaaS) On-Premises and Cloud Features are bundled into Core Server, Collaboration, Starter, Premium and Enterprise bundles

-GoAnywhere On-Premises, Cloud and Hybrid Features are bundled into Getting Started, Specialized and Comprehensive bundles
+Fortra’s GoAnywhere MFT and Gateway On-Premises, Cloud and Hybrid Features are bundled into Core Server, Collaboration, Starter, Premium and Enterprise bundles

 Cloud MFT Price Negotiation

 As clear-cut as it sounds, the term “best price” for MFT is somewhat subjective.
-You could prioritize the best price in total or the best price per unit (user, transfer, etc.)
+It depends on what is prioritized: the best price in total or the best price per unit (user, transfer, etc.)

 According to one of our account managers, “The way to get the best price per unit is to sign up for a multiyear agreement and pay for the full term in advance.”

-To get the best total price, you should prepay a multi-year contract in advance and pick the right tier for your company.
+To get the best total price, pick the right tier for your company’s usage and then prepay a multi-year contract in advance.
 Avoid overage fees as much as possible by making a detailed usage policy and checking transfer volume every month.

-Always negotiate with the vendor to see what they are and aren’t willing to compromise on.
+Always negotiate with the vendor to see what they are willing and able to compromise on.
 Negotiation points could include:

 • Monthly or annual billing amount